 The Tenant Who Boasts About Themselves

 Pro Tip: Don’t take a tenant’s word for it.
-Always screen tenants professionally to learn more about who they really are and how responsible they have been.
-Often a boasting applicant is the very one you should worry about.
+Always screen tenants professionally to learn more about who they are and how responsible they have been.
+Often you should worry about a boasting applicant.

 With the vast majority of renters falling in the millennial generation, you will undoubtedly encounter the tech-savvy millennial renter in your hunt for a tenant.
 This renter will shop around online for their rental and will value location over most amenities.
-Many millennial renters will also come with a couple furry pals in tow.
-Pet-friendly housing will win these renters over and most will expect to pay pet fees or pet rent.
-Millennial renters tend to be lower maintenance in regards to upgrades to the property, however, they often come with lower income and higher debt ratio.
-With student loans and other expenses, it is important to ensure these renters have enough income and a solid rental history before signing a lease.
+Many millennial renters will also come with a couple of furry pals in tow.
+Pet-friendly housing will win these renters over, and most will expect to pay pet fees or pet rent.
+Millennial renters tend to be lower maintenance regarding upgrades to the property; however, they often come with lower income and higher debt ratio.
+It is important to ensure these renters have enough income and a solid rental history with student loans and other expenses before signing a lease.

 Pro Tip: Millennials are the bulk of renters and can make great tenants.
 By running a full tenant screening report, you can figure out which millennial renters are responsible for their finances and which ones are unreliable.
 By utilizing online applications, you can attract this tenant pool in greater numbers.

-The moral of the story is that no matter which tenant type you encounter during the application process, screening will be your best friend.
-By utilizing professional tools you can not only weed out unqualified applicants, you can also make the process simple for every party involved.
+The moral of the story is that no matter which tenant type you encounter during the application process, the screening will be your best friend.
+By utilizing professional tools, you can not only weed out unqualified applicants, but you can also make the process simple for every party involved.

-TurboTenant is revolutionizing the rental process by providing savvy landlords with cutting-edge technology that’s intuitive, powerful, fast and free.
-Through one-click online rental marketing, fully integrated tenant screening, and customizable property websites, TurboTenant is changing the way landlords manage property.
+TurboTenant is revolutionizing the rental process by providing savvy landlords with cutting-edge technology that’s intuitive, powerful, fast, and free.
+Through one-click online rental marketing, fully integrated tenant screening, and customizable property websites, TurboTenant changes the way landlords manage property.
 Sign up for TurboTenant today and see how our free landlord software will simplify your life.